devaaks/remix-task/README.md

-# Remix Assignment
+# Remix Task

-Welcome to the Remix Assignment repository!
+Welcome to the Remix Task repository!
 This project showcases a web application built with [Remix](https://remix.run/).

 Below, you'll find instructions on how to set up, run, and test the project, as well as additional resources like a demo video and unit test screenshots.